 - Scope of work

-Step 3: We agree on the proposal and sign it as an agreement.
+Step 3: We agree on the proposal and sign it as a legal contract.
 You send me your retainer fee, as well as any materials needed for the project.

 Step 4: Once step 3 is completed, we begin work.